muhammad-adil86/Data-Analytics-Portfolio-Projects/SQL/COVID-19 Data Exploration/README.md

 # COVID-19 Data Exploration 😷🦠🏥

 This project showcases my skills in data exploration and cleaning using SQL.
 It utilized variety of SQL commands such as joins, CTEs, temp tables, window functions, aggregate functions, creating views, and converting data types to analyze and gain insights from the COVID-19 dataset.
-The post-processed dataset is then further visulaized using Tableau dashboards in our other project - https://github.com/muhammad-adil86/Data-Analytics-Portfolio-Projects/tree/main/Tableau/COVID-19%20Data%20Visualizations.

 ## Objectives

 - To understand the spread of COVID-19 cases and deaths by location and date